-- are not from Wendy Wu Tours.
-You MUST bring your physical passport in order to join this excursion.
-Copies are not sufficient.
-Conservative clothing is required at the DMZ.
-Should you not wish to visit the DMZ, then your day is at leisure in Seoul. - The DMZ, along with other areas of South Korea, is under close observation by the South Korean Government.
+- The DMZ, along with other areas of South Korea, is under close observation by the South Korean Government.
 As such, changes may need to be made to your itinerary at short notice.
 Should this occur, your guide will advise locally of any touring changes.

-Take an interesting morning tour to the DMZ, a strip of land running across the Korean Peninsula that serves as a buffer zone between North and South Korea.
+Take an interesting morning tour of the DMZ, a strip of land running across the Korean Peninsula that serves as a buffer zone between North and South Korea.
 Explore the DMZ Theatre & Exhibition Hall, walk along the 3rd Infiltration Tunnel, visit Dora Observatory & Station and see the Bridge of Freedom.
-After returning to Seoul, stroll through Gwangjang Market.
+Later, return to Seoul and end the day with a stroll through Gwangjang Market.